Treeniks/chameleos/README.md

 - on startup with `chameleos --stroke-color "#00BFFF"` (default is `#FF0000`)
 - on the fly with `chamel stroke-color "#00BFFF"`

 The color can be given in whatever formats the [csscolorparser](https://crates.io/crates/csscolorparser) crate supports.
-The color can also include opacity, although due to a technical limitation, `chameleos` uses `wgpu::CompositeAlphaMode::PreMultiplied` which makes opacity behave a bit weird.
+The color can also include opacity.

 ### Eraser